 - 1. No smoking is allowed in any building or vehicles; please use designated break areas. - 2.
 Engaging in any physical disputes is not allowed and is grounds for dismissal.
 Violence of any kind is strictly forbidden. - 3.
-Possession of any type of weapons (gun, knife, etc.) will not be tolerated and will be grounds for immediate dismissal. - 4.
+Possession of any type of weapon (gun, knife, etc.) will not be tolerated and will be grounds for immediate dismissal. - 4.
 Drugs or alcohol of any amount will not be allowed on the property, in the building, or in any vehicle.
 If any student is noticeably under the influence of drugs or alcohol, the student will be subject to a reasonable cause alcohol/drug screen.
 This will result in a loss of training time at the student's expense.
 Positive test results will result in immediate dismissal.
 If any student suspects another student is using drugs or alcohol, he/she must report it to their instructor immediately. - 5.
 Participating in yard or road maneuvers while using medication that causes drowsiness or impaired judgment when operating a motor vehicle is prohibited.
 It is the responsibility of the student to make his/her instructor aware of any medications he/she may be taking.
-Tri-Area Trucking School has a zero tolerance policy concerning drugs and alcohol as part of its enrollment agreement. - 6.
+The School has a zero tolerance policy concerning drugs and alcohol as part of its enrollment agreement. - 6.
 No personal calls may be on corporate phones without instructor/staff approval.
-With permission, students must use the phones that are designated for student use. - 7.
-No electronic devices are allowed during yard and road training sessions, except for designated breaks.
+With permission, students must use the phones that are designated for student use.

-- 8. No training materials may be removed from school property without staff approval. - 9.
+- 7. No training materials may be removed from School property without staff approval. - 8.
 Students are responsible for their own trash (food wrappers, drink containers, etc.) and must remove or dispose of it at the end of each day.
-Students are also responsible for personal items and may not leave them at the school or in the vehicles. - 10.
+Students are also responsible for personal items and may not leave them at the School or in the vehicles. - 9.
 Students must not put their feet on the desks or chairs or lean back on furniture.
-This is for your own safety!! - 11.
-Offensive language or comments will not be tolerated. - 12.
+This is for your own safety!! - 10.
+Offensive language or comments will not be tolerated. - 11.
 Sexual harassment will not be tolerated.
-Please familiarize yourself with the UnlawfulHarassment Policy contained in the Student Enrollment Agreement. - 13.
-Tri-Area Trucking School is not responsible for any personal property that is lost, stolen, or broken. - 14.
+Please familiarize yourself with the Unlawful Harassment Policy contained in the Student Enrollment Agreement. - 12.
+The School is not responsible for any personal property that is lost, stolen, or broken. - 13.
 During class, the student's primary objective is to learn.
 Consequently, please limit visits with office staff.
-Any student who needs to speak to a staff member, should schedule something in advance and only do so during class time with the instructor's approval.
+Any student who needs to speak to a staff member, should schedule something in advance and only do so during class time with the instructor's approval. - 14.
+Electronic devices, including but not limited to, cell phones, Google Translate, etc. may not be used on tests.